RobbieTall/Plannera-ab/docs/COMMERCIALISATION_WORKFLOWS.md

         ↓

-2. Plannera identifies LGA, zone and available LEP context
+2. Free Quick Site Check resolves the site and returns available cited LEP zone, permissibility and mapped controls

         ↓

-3. Are local DCP controls already prepared for this LGA?

-   ├── YES → Serve full local controls response (no payment required)

-   └── NO  → Show limitation notice + unlock prompt
+3. User confirms a concise proposed-development description and creates/saves the project

         ↓

-4. User offered: "Unlock local controls for this project"
+4. User is offered the A$49 Planning Controls Pack for that exact project/site/QSC/proposal scope

         ↓

-5. Payment collected
+5. Are current local DCP sources already prepared for this LGA?

+   ├── YES → Generate the proposal-specific paid pack from current cited sources

+   └── NO  → Return available LEP/state preliminaries and queue paid just-in-time LGA preparation

         ↓

-6. Background DCP / local controls preparation job queued

-   (job locking + duplicate prevention enforced — see guardrails)
+6. Project displays queued/in-progress/ready/failed status, honest service target and interim limitations

         ↓

-7. User receives interim LEP-based response immediately

-   + status indicator: "Local controls being prepared — estimated ready: [date]"
+7. When preparation passes source and retrieval QA, notify the user and generate/refresh the exact paid pack

         ↓

-8. When job completes → update project record

-   → prompt user to refresh Quick Site Check, SEE draft or other outputs
+8. Planning Feasibility and Delivery Plan identifies controls, risks and professional inputs

+   (`Required`, `Conditional`, `Recommended`, or `Not identified from current evidence`)

+        ↓

+9. User proceeds directly to SEE preparation or through the consultant-input loop

 Pricing
 Product
 Price
 Notes
-Local Controls Search
-$19–$29
-Relevant controls listed and cited
+Free Quick Site Check
+A$0
-Planning Controls Pack
+Available cited LEP/site preliminaries and proposal capture Planning Controls Pack
-$39–$49
-Controls listed + structured assessment of how they apply to the proposal Subscriber access
-Included or discounted
-For paid plan subscribers (future)

-Distinction between tiers must be clearly communicated at point of purchase.
-See UX copy requirements below.
+A$49 total including GST under the approved Australian contract Exact project/site/QSC/proposal scope; cited DCP analysis, unresolved topics and consultant/next-action inputs Submission-oriented SEE
+A$749 before credits
+Eligible same-scope paid pack consumes one A$49 credit, leaving A$700 payable

 Commercial model — LGA activation
-The first user to pay for deeper controls in a new LGA helps fund preparation of that LGA's DCP/search layer.
-Subsequent users in the same LGA benefit from faster access at no additional unlock cost (or at a lower tier).
+The first user to purchase deeper controls in a new LGA helps fund preparation of that LGA's DCP/search layer.
+Completed source preparation becomes shared infrastructure, but each A$49 purchase remains a proposal-specific assessment and earns only its own exact-scope SEE credit.

 This creates a user-funded expansion model where coverage grows in line with real demand.